-Despite the game almost being two months old, there is still untold excitement surrounding FIFA 20.
+Despite the game being just over four months old, there is still untold excitement surrounding FIFA 20.

 The game seems to have found a new level when it comes to Ultimate Team, while Volta mode offers a freshness FIFA has been missing for a while.
 But, for some, classic 11 vs 11 remains the favourite.
 Whether that’s in Kick Off against friends, online in Seasons or starting a Career Mode, there’s no better way to experience the realness of FIFA 20.

 But, choosing the right team to suit your particular style can be a laborious task, so we at Squawka have tried to make it a bit simpler for you.

 We’ve got you covered.
 Here is our top ten most exciting 4.5 and 5-star teams to play with on FIFA 20.

 Despite boasting an interesting side, Napoli remain 4.5 rated on FIFA 20.
 After a run of 4-4-2 with Carlo Ancelotti, the arrival of Gennaro Gattuso has brought the return of a 4-3-3, albeit with a slightly flatter midfield.